Knoxville Interstate Truck Accidents

 Discuss Your Interstate Truck Accident with a Knoxville Attorney

 A collision with a commercial truck on an interstate can be deadly due to the speed limits of most interstates coupled with the massive size and weight of trucks like 18-wheelers, tanker trucks, and tractor-trailers.
 If you have been injured in a trucking accident on an interstate, the Knoxville lawyers of Nahon, Saharovich & Trotz are ready to discuss your case.
-Our firm of 33 lawyers and over 120 staff members has served injured victims for over 30 years and continues to serve people injured in Knoxville, Memphis, Nashville, Chattanooga, Jonesboro, Little Rock, Jackson, Meridian, Tupelo, Columbus, Grenada, Starkville, Oxford, Hayti, Caruthersville, and other communities in Tennessee, Arkansas, Mississippi, Missouri, and Kentucky.
-Contact our office toll-free by calling 800-529-4004 or by completing our online form to set up a free consultation with a motor vehicle crash attorney.
+Contact our office toll-free by calling 800-529-4004 or by completing our online form to set up a free consultation with a truck accident attorney.
 Allow us to show you why NST is the way to go.